heptarch/heptarch.github.io/projects.md

 corporate hoops of OKRs, deadlines, or progress reports.
 No hustle, no crunch; just research.

-The buildings were designed to facilitate disciplinary cross-talk, stimulation, and focus.
+The buildings were designed to facilitate disciplinary cross-talk, intellectual stimulation, and focus.
 Kelly oversaw that alchemy as well.
 As he put it: "We give much attention to the maintenance of an atmosphere of freedom and an environment stimulating to scholarship and scientific